 They'd been to the mountain top of grace.
-They were now God's kids, why stoop to worthless religion?
+They were now God's kids, why stoop to worthless traditions?

 Verse 10, "You observe days and months and seasons and years."
-Why think a holy God would be satisfied by keeping festivals instead of having faith?
+Why would you think a holy God could be satisfied by keeping festivals instead of having faith?
 Paul writes, "I am afraid for you, lest I have labored for you in vain."
-If they continue down the path of legalism all they've received so far will be negated.
+If they continue down the path of legalism all they've received will be negated.

 Understand, legalism is not benign.
-Most pastors are quick to rebuke a person who carries his freedom too far, but tolerate a legalist.
-That's a fatal miscalculation.
+Most pastors are quick to rebuke a person who carries his freedom too far, but they tolerate the legalist.
+That's a fatal mistake.